 Clothes affect how you’re perceived – by others and even by yourself.
 It’s a phenomenon known as ‘enclothed cognition’ and influences everything from your state of mind to how competent or attractive you appear.
 The most famous and WTF-worthy example can be found in the Journal of Experimental Psychology, where subjects displayed greater attention on a test when wearing a white coat they believe belonged to a doctor; when subjects wore the same coat, but were told that it belonged to a painter, it had no effect.

 Precisely what you’re supposed to do with this knowledge, beyond jacking some swag at your next physical, is another question.
-Thankfully, there’s a whole journal’s worth of weird style science that you can apply outside of the lab to give yourself an unfair but stylish advantage at work, rest and play.
+Thankfully, there’s a whole journal’s worth of weird style science that you can apply outside of the

 Oh, and in the improbable event that you somehow missed an issue of the journal Psychological Science, if you ever want to repel a male rhesus macaque monkey, wear red.